-UVA’s experienced genetics team, consisting of medical geneticists, genetic counselors, cytogeneticists and a metabolic nutritionist, are experts in evaluating and managing care for families with genetic or metabolic conditions.
+Our team consists of geneticists, genetic counselors, cytogeneticists and a metabolic nutritionist.
+We're experts in evaluating and managing care for families with genetic or metabolic conditions.

 Many childhood and adult diseases and disorders have genetic causes.
-You may consider testing if you're concerned because your child isn’t meeting developmental milestones, was born with a birth defect, is growing poorly or has other symptoms often associated with genetic conditions.
+You may consider testing if you're concerned because your child:

-This may be distressing and overwhelming, but we’re here to offer support and guidance to help your family find meaningful answers.
+This may be distressing and overwhelming, but we’re here to offer support and guidance to help your family.

 Ourfor children and adults include: